 Writers and less established authors aren’t so lucky; unless you’ve got an unusual name.
 When I searched my name a few years back, I found sites for a photographer, a guitarist, and even an actor.
 All shared my name.
 And of course, the internet has only grown since then to include more “not-me’s.”
-After some thought, I chose The Poisoned Martini as my space on the web and inadvertently as my brand, which continues to evolve.
+After some thought (and an eureka moment), I chose The Poisoned Martini as my space on the web.
+This also became my brand, which continues to evolve.

 So if you’ve decided on your pen name, your blog/website name, and a possible tag line for a series.
 What next?
 A large part of the branding process includes content creation.

 “Content is the voice of your brand, and it is therefore important to allocate the respect, investment, and focus it requires.
 Creating great content is difficult, and delivering great content consistently through established process is complex.
 However, this is what is required if you want to take your brand from good to great in today’s communication environment,” said James Keady, digital marketing manager for British manufacturer McLaren Automotive.
 The quote comes from this article about content marketing.

 By nature, writers/authors have a leg up on the competition when it comes to content creation.
 It’s what we’re all about.
 We write.
 Getting the word out about what we write and promoting ourselves is where it gets tricky.